ibnishak/blog/content/post/syncing-calibre-with-git-annex.md

 Dependencies: Rsync, Git-Annex

-- Place script in PATH
+- Place script in PATH, name it `calibre-annex-sync.zsh` and make it executable.
+- Create 2 empty folders, one in your computer, other in external harddrive.
-- Edit the USER VARIABLES
+- Edit the `USER VARIABLES` with absolute paths to the above 2 folders.
-- Run the `init` command once
+- Run `calibre-annex-sync.zsh init` command.
+- Open Calibre.
+Start a new library in the folder in your computer.
-- Run the `sync` command in all consequent runs
+- Run the `calibre-annex-sync.zsh sync` to sync with external harddrive

-- See help with `--help`
+See help with `calibre-annex-sync.zsh --help`

 ```zsh
 #!/usr/bin/env zsh